-Clarified butter is integrated in Middle East Mediterranean cuisines, contrary to the general belief that Indians are the only ones that use it for cooking.
+Clarified butter is integrated into Middle Eastern Mediterranean cuisines, contrary to the general belief that Indians are the only ones who use it for cooking.
 For several Eastern Mediterranean peoples and Indians making ghee is a regular cooking practice.
 And now Paleo cooking enthusiasts have also learned how to make ghee

 Every country or ethnic group has its own version of ghee.
-Instead of olive oil, Egyptian use mostly samna, as they call clarified butter.
-Lebanese and Palestinian also cook with ghee.
+Instead of olive oil, Egyptians use mostly samna, as they call clarified butter.
+Lebanese and Palestinians also cook with ghee.

 In North Africa, Moroccan flavor couscous and other traditional dishes with clarified butter.
-Ethiopian have their own spiced version of butter ghee.
+Ethiopians have their own spiced version of butter ghee.

 Click here for an illustrated step-by-step ghee recipe.
 Or continue reading for pictures and essential tips before you start making ghee.

 By boiling off the water and removing the albuminous curds that bring about rancidity, clarified butter can be kept unrefrigerated for months in a regular kitchen scenario, or even years if you bury it like Moroccan do!
 For peoples living in very hot climates homemade butter ghee was always a necessity.

 Ghee adds flavor to your food, and is good for your health too.
 According to reputable Indian Ayurvedic practitioner, Dr. Vasant Lad:

 “[Ghee] helps digestion because it stimulates the secretion of digestive juices.”